DarkSil/TheMovieDatabase/README.md

 Additionally I want to highlight resources usage - resources are in an SVG format to reduce app size and to have a flexibility with usage (colors, shapes etc)

-TODO - Fix search, fix UI blicks, to do entire media part, to do downloads
+TODO - entire media part + downloads + internal todos
 </pre>